openequella/openequella.github.io/guides/IntegrationInterfaceGuide.md

 ## Integration overview

-The purpose of this guide is to provide system administrators with a method for a third party system to use the EQUELLA Digital Repository as an integrated tool to discover and return content.
+The purpose of this guide is to provide system administrators with a method for a third party system to use the openEQUELLA Digital Repository as an integrated tool to discover and return content.
 A typical usage would be adding course content, via an integration, to deliver to students.

-EQUELLA provides a URL that is a hook into the content discovery engine.
-Once at this URL (typically displayed within a frameset of the third party system), the user can search, create, manage and share content that they have access to within EQUELLA.
+openEQUELLA provides a URL that is a hook into the content discovery engine.
+Once at this URL (typically displayed within a frameset of the third party system), the user can search, create, manage and share content that they have access to within openEQUELLA.
 The hook is designed to provide seamless single sign-on access and can be customized to present a look-and-feel similar to the integrating system.

 ## Single sign on authentication
-When single sign-on (SSO) to EQUELLA is required, an authentication token should be included in the URL.
-Including a token in the URL logs the user nominated in the token into EQUELLA, providing access to all EQUELLA pages the user has privileges for, and ensures the security and auditing integrity are maintained.
+When single sign-on (SSO) to openEQUELLA is required, an authentication token should be included in the URL.
+Including a token in the URL logs the user nominated in the token into openEQUELLA, providing access to all openEQUELLA pages the user has privileges for, and ensures the security and auditing integrity are maintained.

 ### Token generation
 The format of the token parameter is most easily specified by the following code: